villaorlado/wayangnetworks/README.md

-## This is a new project
+## The networks of Wayang Kulit

-This explores how the stories of Wayang Kulit through network visualization and analysis.
+This explores how the stories of _Wayang Kulit_ through network visualization and analysis.

 Browse through the different network visualizations, according to different windows: